 9. How long the personal data is kept for

 We keep personal data only for as long as is necessary for the purposes for which it is held.
 You will need to contact us or refer to the privacy notices for our specific activities in order to find out exactly how long the data is kept for.

 10. Whether the personal data is used to make automated decisions or to profile people

 We perform various profiling activities using personal data.
 When we refer to profiling, we mean using personal data to make predictions about people, or to categorise them into particular groups.

 12. Links to other websites

 The transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to Our Website; any transmission is at your own risk.
 We provide advice on our forms about how to help ensure the security of your data.
 However, once we have received your information, we will take appropriate security measures to try to prevent unauthorised access.
-For more information on the Data Protection Act 2018, please visit the website maintained by the Office of the Information Commissioner.
+For more information on the Data Protection Act 2018, please visit the website maintained by the Data Protection Commission and Office of the Information Commissioner.